Research Assistantships

 UGAR provides stipends for students to serve as part-time research assistants for faculty.
 Projects must benefit the students academically and/or intellectually.
 Assistantships cannot be primarily clerical or administrative.
 Faculty are expected to cover any research-related expenses.

-Mentoring students in research requires time and resources, so consider carefully how many students (across all programs) you can effectively mentor in a given year.
-It is expected that assistantships will be conducted during term(s) in which the student is enrolled in classes, and both the student and the faculty mentor are on campus.
+Mentoring students in research requires time and resources, so consider carefully how many students (across all programs) you can effectively mentor in a given term.
+It is expected that assistantships be conducted during terms in which the student is enrolled in classes and the student and faculty mentor are on campus.

 James O. Freedman Presidential Scholars

-The goal of the Presidential Scholars program is to provide meaningful faculty-mentored research experiences for juniors to work with Dartmouth faculty, often in preparation for undertaking a senior honors thesis.
+The goal of the program is to provide meaningful faculty-mentored research experiences for juniors.

-• Eligibility: Juniors in any academic discipline who fall within the top 40 percent of the class.
+• Student eligibility: Sophomores who fall within the top 40 percent of the class are eligible to apply.

-• Application: Eligible students are notified in January of sophomore year, and the application deadline is in the spring of sophomore year.
+• Eligible students are notified in winter of sophomore year, and the application deadline is in spring of sophomore year.

 Undergraduate Research Assistantships at Dartmouth (URAD)